lindacmsheard/trigger-file-transform-with-eventgrid-and-azure-function/README.md

 Goals:
 - [x] replicate the `Thumbnail` function to generate image thumbnails on upload of image files
-- [x] create an Extractdoc function to extract a stringifie
+- [x] create an Extractdoc function to extract and save a stringified json object from within a json file
 - [ ] stretch - update the whole thing to functions v3 or v4

 1. Create the required Azure resources